rapid7/insightconnect-plugins/powershell/help.md

 # Version History

+* 2.1.1 - New spec and help.md format for the Hub
 * 2.1.0 - Add functionality to allow CredSSP connections
 * 2.0.1 - Fix issue with unicode characters
 * 2.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types